miguelito34/sf-covid-business-closures/README.md

 # SF COVID Business Closures

-An brief analysis of business closures in San Francisco following the outset of the COVID-19 pandemic.
+A brief analysis of business closures in San Francisco following the outset of the COVID-19 pandemic.

 ## Setup